revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 <details><summary> <b>Explanation</b> </summary>

-  - It will printing the type of x variable.
+  - It will be printing the type of x variable.
-  - It will converting float to integer.
+  - It will convert float to integer.
-  - In line 6 it's converting complex to interger.But,it will throw an type error because we can't able to convert complex into integer.
+  - In line 6 it's converting complex to an integer.
+But, it will throw a type error because we can't able to convert the complex into integers.

   </blockquote>
   </details>